 - Commercial Property Insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
 If your building or property are damaged or destroyed by covered causes, the insurer will reimburse your company for the losses you suffer.
 Your business contents, which is your property not including buildings, such as equipment, tools, computers, and inventory generally must be stored within 100 feet of your business premises to be covered.

-- Business Income and Extra Expense Insurance pays your business if it is unable to operate because of physical damage or loss to your business property from a covered cause of loss.
+- Business Income Insurance and Extra Expense Coverage pay your business if it is unable to operate because of physical damage or loss to your business property from a covered cause of loss.
 This insurance compensates your business for lost profits, and will also pay for your fixed operating expenses like rent and payroll while your business is closed.
 It also pays for extra expenses you may incur in order to get back into business sooner, like renting a temporary location or hiring movers to move your inventory.

 Business income insurance can help you get back into business by ensuring that you can meet your financial obligations while rebuilding your business.
 With a BOP, business income insurance usually has a 12 month maximum recovery period for your business to reopen.